 Affordability

-Looking at the costs associated with your visit when considering a trip to Glasgow vs Edinburgh is also something to consider.
+Looking at the costs associated with your visit is also something to consider.
 Edinburgh is Scotland’s capital and has been a popular tourist destination for many years.

 While some of the city centre hotels come with a more significant price tag, you can find a bed in one of Glasgow’s many hostels for as little as £20 a night.